pprabhu78/Vulkan/README.md

  - I also used nvidia's samples for some of the nitty gritty implementation details as reference (specific to ray tracing and vulkan in general):
   -https://github.com/nvpro-samples/vk_raytrace
   -https://github.com/nvpro-samples/

 This project currently has fundamentally just 2 parts:
--The 'genesis' engine, which is the classes encapsulating core Vulkan functionality like buffers, textures, images, shaders, gltf and so on.
+-The 'genesis' engine, which is the set of classes encapsulating core Vulkan functionality like buffers, textures, images, shaders, gltf and so on.
--The ray tracing sample that uses this engine.
+-The ray tracing application that uses this engine.

 The sample continues to increase in functionality.
 Currently it supports:

- - Diffuse and Specular brdfs specified the PBR/gltf way (metalness, roughness, etc)
+ - Diffuse and Specular brdfs specified the PBR/gltf way (metalness, roughness, etc) and some support for [transmission](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_transmission).
  - World building specification (which leads itself to indirect rendering as well):
-  -There can be multiple models (a 'model' is typically a single gltf file, but in theory it can come from anything or even runttime created)
+  -There can be multiple models (a 'model' is typically a single gltf file, but in theory it can come from anything or even runtime created)
   -There can be multiple instances of such models
   -Multiple instances of multiple models go into cells
   -There can be multiple cells